radish-es/casebook-property/content/units/lessons/_index.md

 ---
-title: Lessons
+title: Lesson Plans
 type: grid
+description: Start here each for each unit.
+In this section, you will find a general description of our lesson plan for the unit, including key learning outcomes and where to begin your reading.
-weight: 2
+weight: 1
 bookCollapseSection: true
 ---

-Start here each week -- in this section, you will find a general description of our lesson plan for the week, including key learning outcomes and where to begin with your readings.
+Start here each for each unit.
+In this section, you will find a general description of our lesson plan for the unit, including key learning outcomes and where to begin your reading.